-I would tell them that Sharepoint is quite unique and a powerful solution especially for office collaboration purposes.
-Also, which ever solution he chooses, it all depends on his end goal and business requirements.
-Photo by lumaxart
+I would tell them that Sharepoint is quite unique and a powerful solution, especially for office collaboration purposes.
+Also, whichever solution he chooses, it all depends on his end goal and business requirements.

 From my experience with Sharepoint, it is really good for:

-So he goes back and Google for the products above, and a few days later came back to me and asks, is there a solution similar to Sharepoint which allows users a single sign on to all the required features.
+So he goes back and Google for the products above, and a few days later came back to me and asks, is there a solution similar to Sharepoint which allows users a single sign-on to all the required features.
 At the moment, if he is to install all three solutions above, his users would have to maintain three IDs for each of the solutions.
-Also, the user interface and user experience is not standardized since they are three different products altogether.
+Also, the user interface and user experience are not standardized since they are three different products altogether.

-When Alfresco was started, there was a home page which displays spaces and content items in it.
+When Alfresco was started, there was a home page that displays spaces and content items in it.
 If you’re familiar with Sharepoint, spaces in Alfresco is just like sites in Sharepoint.
-It’s basically a space for you to store all your content and information.
+It’s basically space for you to store all your content and information.

 To try out Alfresco, I started off by creating a space called All Company Projects so that I could track all information related to my projects.